pluarant/pluarant.github.io/documentation/api/index.md

 ---
+title: Real-time Chat APIs and Backend APIs
+description: Mesibo Real-time Chat APIs and Backend APIs allows you to add messaging, voice, and video calls to your apps and websites in no-time.
+keywords: chat api, real-time chat api, backend api, chat api documentation, developer guide for chat app, sdk reference, types of api, messaging api user guide, http library
-title: Overview
+heading: Overview
-description: Overview of Mesibo APIs
-keywords: mesibo, api
 ---
 Mesibo APIs allows you to add **real-time messaging, voice, and video** calls to your apps and website in no-time.
-Mesibo APIs is easy to learn and master.
+Mesibo APIs are easy to learn and master.
 In an hour, you should be able to start using Mesibo APIs in your code.

-Mesibo APIs is as simple as creating end-points (users or groups) and start communicating between them.
+Using Mesibo APIs is as simple as creating end-points (users or groups) and start communicating between them.
 Mesibo APIs remain the same, whether you are using our cloud-based services or our [On-Premise]({{ '/documentation/on-premise/' | relative_url }}) offerings.
 This allows you to switch anytime without impacting your users.

 In this section, we will describe various Mesibo APIs in detail.
 However, before we move further, ensure that you have read the guides mentioned in the Prerequisites below.